mkalla2-mech/24CSEN1041/README.md

-This is my first github repo <br> I use for my pps-2.
+This is my first github repo <br> I use this for my pps-2.